NanoFlow: Towards Optimal Large Language Model Serving Throughput: Analysis

-Next, we derive the latency of an LLM serving iteration (where a batch of user requests are being processed by all the transformer layers) from the perspectives of required memory, compute, and network resources.
+Under the assumption of maximum batch size, we derive the latency of an LLM serving iteration (where a batch of user requests are being processed by all the transformer layers) from the perspectives of required memory, compute, and network resources.

 \textbf{Memory.} From the memory perspective, latency is:

 This is because the entire device memory content needs to be loaded into the GPU caches and registers once for each iteration (typical in modern serving systems~\cite{vllm}) when using the largest batch size.
 Although the model weights are shared between iterations, due to the long reuse distance, it is infeasible to cache the model weights and avoid loading from the device memory.